COVID-19 PREPAREDNESS PLAN

 Currently, international students may enter Canada for the purposes of pursuing a program of post-secondary study, for which they have secured a study permit or approval, subject to conditions set out in the Quarantine Act, and Emergency Orders made under the Quarantine Act.

-All travellers entering Canada, including international students, are required to undergo the following:
+ALL TRAVELERS entering Canada, including international students, are required to undergo the following:

 - Necessary health checks – Self-Assessment Tool